siggiskulason/edgeca/docs/README.md

 ```

 ## Using WebAssembly
-It's possible to [compile EdgeCA to a WebAssembly](./webassembly/README.md) and use that to generate CSRs.
-However, there are issues with using gRPC in a WebAssembly, so connecting to the server to issue certificates is currently not possible in that setup.
+It's possible to compile EdgeCA to a WebAssembly.
+See the [edgeca-webassembly](https://github.com/edgeca-org/edgeca-webassembly) repository.